RomainDeg/JavaCallStackExtractor/utils/tutorials/config.md

 ### logging
 Controls how the output is formatted and where it is saved.
-- format : Output format – currently supports "txt" or "json"
+- format : Output format – currently supports "json"
   (You can easily add new formats – see [addLoggerFormat.md](addLoggerFormat.md))
 - outputName : Base name of the output file
 - extension : File extension (default is "cs").